MasterAI-Inc/libauto/README.md

 RPC = Remote Procedure Call

-You'll quickly notice that we do a lot of RPCs inside of this library.
+If you look under the hood of this library, you'll quickly notice that we do a lot of RPCs.
 The nature of the beast is that we have limited, shared resources (there is only one microcontroller, only one camera, only one connection to AutoAuto Labs, only one LCD screen).
 But, we have many processes that need to access these resources (e.g. one process wants to talk to the microcontroller to monitor the battery level continually and another process wants to talk to the microcontroller to drive the device (i.e. run the motors); or maybe two processes both need to read frames from the camera to do unrelated computer vision things, or maybe two processes would like to write information to the LCD screen (to the _console_) and have it be interlaced for the user to see; and the list goes on).

 Currently, there are four RPC servers: